-The mission of the IPFW Department of Nursing is to be a leader in providing excellence in undergraduate and graduate nursing education with distinction in nursing practice, scholarship, and service to the community.
+The mission of the IPFW Department of Nursing is to improve human health and quality of life through nursing practice, scholarship, and service.

-The IPFW Department of Nursing will be the premier center for nursing education in northeast Indiana by:
+The IPFW Department of Nursing will be recognized for its distinctive programs of excellence in undergraduate and graduate nursing.

 The IPFW Undergraduate Nursing Programs